adreaskar/mac-setup/README.md

 ```

 # Casks
-Install cask apps with this command:
+Install all the listed cask apps in the `brew-casks.txt` file in this repo with the command:
 ```
 xargs brew install < brew-casks.txt
 ```